containers/podman-desktop-extension-ai-lab/PACKAGING-GUIDE.md

 ## ApplicationCatalog

-AI Studio uses an internal catalog embedded within the application.
-This catalog is loaded by AI Studio and displayed when you access the catalog page.
+AI Lab uses an internal catalog embedded within the application.
+This catalog is loaded by AI Lab and displayed when you access the catalog page.

 The format of the catalog is JSON.
 It is possible for users to have a custom version of the catalog.
-In order to do so, copy the file located at https://github.com/projectatomic/ai-studio/blob/main/packages/backend/src/ai.json to $HOME/podman-desktop/ai-studio/catalog.json and AI Studio will use it instead of the embedded one.
+In order to do so, copy the file located at https://github.com/containers/podman-desktop-extension-ai-lab/blob/main/packages/backend/src/assets/ai.json to $HOME/podman-desktop/ai-lab/catalog.json and AI Lab will use it instead of the embedded one.
-Any change done to this file will also be automatically loaded by AI Studio.
+Any change done to this file will also be automatically loaded by AI Lab.

 ### Format of the catalog file